WSPR Desktop Transmitter Documentation page

 It comes pre-programmed with a firmware that is open source and can be downloaded from the Github link at the top of the page.

-The GPS is comprises of an on-board Neo-6 GPS module from the Swiss company U-blox and an external active antenna.
+The GPS is comprises of an on-board GPS Chip and an external active antenna.

 The micro controller communicates with the GPS module using a serial port.

 The GPS runs on 3.3V just like the micro controller.
 This voltage is also used to power the GPS active antenna.